-This category of business is where a lot of high end business coaches, consultants and professionals sit.
-It is also where high end retailers slot in.
-The amount of profit built into each and every sale means these businesses don’t need many sales at all to run a profitable business.
-These business owners may well be sole traders, or have a team of people to support them, or to roll out their core offering.
+This category of business is where a lot of high-end business coaches, consultants and professionals sit.
+It is also where high-end retailers slot in.
+The amount of profit built into every sale means these businesses don’t need many sales at all to run a profitable business.
+These business owners may well be sole traders or have a team of people to support them or to roll out their core offering.
 Regardless of the business model, the point here is that these businesses function by making a relatively small number of very lucrative transactions.

 My friend was not able to put her prices up significantly because the market will not pay more for what she does, so her growth strategy was not going to come from the approaches used by these business owners either.